aica-wavelab/tech-crash-course/content/tutorials/1_intro_iml.md

 ## Using your own machine

 If you are advanced and you want to run the code on your machine you can clone the Git repo.
 Launch the following command:

     git clone https://github.com/aica-wavelab/aica-assignments.git

+## Submission

+Submit your work [here](https://syncandshare.lrz.de/preparefilelink?folderID=2Jmzaj6Sx24nh96gohfFN).
+For both days of the first bloc you have to fill out an *reflection log* you find here:

+[Docx : Reflection Log Template](https://github.com/aica-wavelab/aica-assignments/blob/main/A1_introduction/Reflection-Log-Block1.docx){: .btn .btn-green target="_blank"}

+You are encouraged to work in mixed teams!
+Furthermore, there is homework to do:

+[Docx : Homework for HM students](https://github.com/aica-wavelab/aica-assignments/blob/main/A1_introduction/Homework-Block1-HM-Students.docx){: .btn .btn-green target="_blank"}

+[Docx : Homework for HMTM students](https://github.com/aica-wavelab/aica-assignments/blob/main/A1_introduction/Homework-Block1-HMTM-Students.docx){: .btn .btn-green target="_blank"}

+HMTM students can also do the homework of HM students if they prefer it!